IBM/pfloat/README.md

     make install
 ```

-This will build a static and shared library, as well as as an
+This will build a static and shared library, as well as an
-executable runtests.
+executable `runtests`.
 The libraries are installed in $yourDirectory/pfloat/lib,
 the executable in $yourDirectory/pfloat/bin.
 Note that if you want the libs in /usr/local/lib,
 you can either change the CMakeLists.txt, or copy the libs manually.